Mediumwave transmitter Bremen: History

 The transmitter station was built when Radio Bremen was established in 1950.
 Founded by an US-American donation on October 15, 1951, the 20 kW of Radio Bremen Radio Bremen at Leher Feld got on air.
-To avoid of interferences with a transmitter in Tirana on the same frequency the direction to manteld to south-east was manteled.
+To avoid of interferences with a transmitter in Tirana on the same frequency the transmission to the south-east was mantled.
 In 1999 the new, but smaller transmitter close to the Wümme bog grassland was built.

 The mediumwave transmitter Bremen was the only transmitter owned by Radio Bremen — all other transmitters now used by Radio Bremen are the property of Deutsche Telekom — used a cage aerial, mounted on a 45-metre (146 feet) high, grounded, guyed lattice steel mast.
 This aerial had a high gain of 4.5 dB, which means that the 50 kW transmitter feeding it produced the same effect as a 140 kW transmitter feeding an antenna with a gain of 1 dB.

 The broadcasts from this transmitter reached all northern Germany during daylight, except the most eastern areas.
 At night it covered all of Europe, although a transmitter operating at the same frequency in Lviv, Ukraine often interfered with it.
 In 2006 the aerial mast got a new coat of paint.

 Due to financial difficulties, Radio Bremen switched off the transmitter in March 2010 "temporarily" and dismantled it in 2014 after only 200 people voiced their protest.